Billy Strings: Me/And/Dad and live releases (2022–2024)

-Billy Strings' touring band was expanded from a quartet to a five-piece when frequent guest fiddler Alex Hargreaves was asked to become a permanent member during a show in Baltimore on July 3, 2022.
+Strings' touring band was expanded from a quartet to a five-piece when frequent guest fiddler Alex Hargreaves was asked to become a permanent member during a show in Baltimore on July 3, 2022.
 The band consists of Billy Failing (banjo), Royal Masat (bass), Jarrod Walker (mandolin) and Alex Hargreaves (fiddle).

 At the 2022 International Bluegrass Music Awards, Strings was nominated for six awards, winning Entertainer of the Year for the second consecutive year, while "Red Daisy" won Song of the Year.

 On October 3, 2022, Strings announced the album Me/And/Dad, a project with his father Terry Barber.
 While Barber is not his biological father, Strings has said, "Terry raised me and taught me how to wipe my ass, tie my shoes, and play guitar.
 That's my fucking dad."

 The album, released in November 2022, is a collection of traditional, country and bluegrass music from George Jones, Doc Watson, Hank Thompson, A.P.
 Carter and others.
 The same day the album was announced, "Long Journey Home" / "Life to Go" was released as a two-song single.
 Barber takes the lead vocal on the Jones-written song "Life to Go".

 On December 8, 2023, Strings released his first official live recording.
-The 38-minute long single, recorded on March 4, 2023, at Lawrence Joel Veterans Memorial Coliseum in Winston-Salem, North Carolina, contained a three-song medley of "Meet Me At The Creek" > "Pyramid Country" > "Must Be Seven" > "Meet Me At The Creek."
+The 38-minute long single, recorded on March 4, 2023, at Lawrence Joel Veterans Memorial Coliseum in Winston-Salem, North Carolina, contained a three-song medley of "Meet Me at the Creek", "Pyramid Country", and "Must Be Seven".

 On July 12, 2024, Strings released his first full-length live album, Live Vol. 1.
 Announced on May 28, the album contained live recordings of eight tracks from 2023 and 2024.
 The album would go on to win the Grammy Award for Best Bluegrass Album at the 67th Annual Grammy Awards.